pjungwir/pgcon-2023-talk-exec-phase/slides.md

 - This `range_name_location` item you see is something we ask bison to set all over.
   It helps us point to the right place if we need to report an error.
 - And finally we call transform on our node (highlight).
-  - One thing this does is make sure you aren't calling unsupported functions.
+  - One thing this does is make sure you aren't using unsupported features.
   - For instance you can't run a subquery here, or call a window function.
 - We stick this expression on our struct so we can use it later.